-Name Kimitaka Mori Independent Audit & Supervisory Board Member1 Reasons for Appointment Mr. Mori is appointed as an External Audit & Supervisory Board Member in expectations of the expression of his objective audit opinions from an independent and neutral standpoint, with advanced insight into corporate accounting, accounting audit activities and risk management cultivated through his many years of experience as a certified public accountant.
-Attendance at Meetings in FY2022 (Number of Meetings Attended / Total Number of Meetings) Board of Directors 15/15 Audit & Supervisory Board 18/18 Remuneration Committee 7/7 External Members Meeting 12/13 Significant Concurrent Positions 2 Certified Public Accountant External Director, Japan Exchange Group, Inc. External Audit & Supervisory Board Member, East Japan Railway Company External Director, Sumitomo Life Insurance Company
+Name Kimitaka Mori Independent Audit & Supervisory Board Member 1 0 Reasons for Appointment Mr. Mori has deep insight in corporate accounting, accounting audit activities and risk management gained through his many years of experience as a certified public accountant.
+Since he took his office as an External Audit & Supervisory Board Member, at the Board of Directors meetings and Audit & Supervisory Board Members meetings, he has made his valuable remarks based on his expertise and from his objective and neutral standpoint and made significant contributions to improveet of the supervising functions of the Board of Directors meetings and Sudit & Supervisory Board meetings.
+Although he has no direct experience in corporate management, considering the above, the Company appoint Mr. Mori as an External Audit & Supervisory Board Member.
+Attendance at Meetings in FY2023 (Number of Meetings Attended / Total Number of Meetings) Board of Directors 15/15 Audit & Supervisory Board 21/21 Remuneration Committee 7/7 External Members Meeting 11/12 Significant Concurrent Positions 2 Certified Public Accountant External Director, Japan Exchange Group, Inc. External Audit & Supervisory Board Member, East Japan Railway Company External Director, Sumitomo Life Insurance Company

-Name Yuko Tamai Independent Audit & Supervisory Board Member3 Reasons for Appointment Ms. Tamai is appointed as an External Audit & Supervisory Board Member in expectations of the expression of her objective audit opinions from an independent and neutral standpoint, with advanced insight into various types of corporate transactions, corporate governance and risk management cultivated through her many years of experience in legal affairs as a lawyer as well as extensive experiences as an external board member of other companies and a Commissioner (part-time) of Certified Public Accountants and Auditing Oversight Board.
-Attendance at Meetings in FY2022 (Number of Meetings Attended / Total Number of Meetings) • - (Joined from June 2022) Significant Concurrent Positions 2 Attorney at law Partner, Nagashima Ohno & Tsunematsu External Audit & Supervisory Board Member, Japan Bank for International Cooperation (scheduled to retire in June 2022)
+Name Yuko Tamai Independent Audit & Supervisory Board Member 1 0 Reasons for Appointment Ms. Tamai is appointed as an External Audit & Supervisory Board Member in expectations of the expression of her objective audit opinions from an independent and neutral standpoint, with advanced insight into various types of corporate transactions, corporate governance and risk management cultivated through her many years of experience in legal affairs as a lawyer as well as extensive experiences as an external board member of other companies and a Commissioner (part-time) of Certified Public Accountants and Auditing Oversight Board.
+The Company deem her capable of performing her duties as an External Audit & Supervisory Board Member appropriately by giving valuable opinions, advice, and so forth regarding the Company's management utilizing her experience and knowledge.
+Attendance at Meetings in FY2023 (Number of Meetings Attended / Total Number of Meetings) Board of Directors 11/11 Audit & Supervisory Board 12/13 Governance Committee 2/2 External Members Meeting 7/10 Significant Concurrent Positions 2 Attorney at lawPartner, Nagashima Ohno & Tsunematsu